CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 }}}

 ### Description
-CenturyLink Cloud supports the use of Security Assertion Markup Language (SAML) for exchanging user authentication data as XML between trusted parties.
-This industry standard protocol empowers our customers to use their **own** identity management system for authenticating users of the CenturyLink Cloud Control Portal.
+Lumen Cloud supports the use of Security Assertion Markup Language (SAML) for exchanging user authentication data as XML between trusted parties.
+This industry standard protocol empowers our customers to use their **own** identity management system for authenticating users of the Lumen Cloud Control Portal.

 SAML has three main parties: the user, the identity provider (IdP), and service provider (SP).
 The IdP is the repository that holds identity information.
 The SP is the party that wants to authenticate a particular user who is using an application.